7 min read · Cost

 Quick Answers

-Quality vinyl from major manufacturers is suitable; cheap vinyl shows thermal failure faster.
+Quality vinyl from major manufacturers is suitable.
+Cheap vinyl is the problem, because it shows thermal expansion and seal failure faster under intense valley heat.

 Sources